 On September 2, 2016, the Company entered into a loan and security agreement (as may be amended from time to time, the "Loan Agreement") with OCM Strategic Credit SIGTEC Holdings, LLC ("Lender"), pursuant to which the Company received \$80 million on November 16, 2016 having satisfied certain pre-conditions.
 The amount to be loaned to the Company pursuant to the Loan Agreement (\$80 million) had been placed in an escrow account on September 30, 2016 (the "Escrow Funding Date").
 Prior to the Escrow Release Date (November 16, 2016), the Company did not have access to, or any ownership interest in, the escrow account.
 Until the Escrow Release Date occurred, the Company did not have an obligation to make any payments under the Loan Agreement, no security was granted under the Loan Agreement and no affirmative or negative covenants or events of default were effective under the Loan Agreement.
 Amounts were held in the escrow account until the satisfaction of certain conditions including the closing of the Rights Offering on November 16, 2016.
 Amounts held in the escrow account between September 30, 2016 and November 15, 2016 bore interest at a per annum rate equal to the Adjusted LIBOR Rate (as defined in the Loan Agreement) plus 11.50%.
-Interest on amounts held in the escrow account (the date on which such transfer occurred, the "Escrow Release Date").
+Interest on amounts held in the escrow account became payable only when the Escrow Release Date occurred.
+As part of the satisfaction of the PharmAthene claim, funds were released from the escrow account (the date on which such transfer occurred, the "Escrow Release Date").